Tools and parts used

 |9v battery top and bottom removed from recycled 9v battery|

 We apply a thin coat of flux to the battery top inside metal.
 The flux cleans the metal and helps the solder to flow and form good solder joints.
 The red lead goes to the positive contact.
-The black lead goes to the negative contact.
+The black lead goes to the negative contact (the smaller circular contact on the clip).
+The clip will be wired so that when connected to a 9v battery the positive wire is connected to the positive terminal.
 Carefully solder the leads assuring good quality solder joints.

 |Red and black leads soldered to inside of 9v battery top|